-State Authorization for Distance Education
+State Authorization for Distance Education and Clinical Education

 Please see the SARA Policies and Standards document for details of specific authorized activities.
 Please note that TTUHSC is not authorized to conduct internships leading to professional licensure without direct coordination with the licensure board in that state.
 TTUHSC has implicit or explicit agreement to conduct 100% online learning activities to students in the indicated states.
 These agreements do not explicitly allow additional activities with a few exceptions such as a limited number of legislative internships in Washington, D.C.
 NC-SARA also does NOT include approval by State Boards – such as Board of Nursing, Physical Therapy, etc.